 The Runtime Manager Agent

-The Runtime Manager Agent is a plugin extension for a Mule runtime which exposes the Mule API.
-Runtime Manager (both the cloud console and the Anypoint Platform Private Cloud Edition) uses this agent to communicate with its registered Mule runtimes on servers.
+The Runtime Manager agent is a plugin extension for Mule that exposes the Mule API.
+Runtime Manager (both the cloud console and the Anypoint Platform Private Cloud Edition) uses this agent to communicate with its registered Mule instances.

-Outside the Runtime Manager, you can use the Runtime Manager Agent to monitor and control your Mule servers by calling APIs from external systems, and/or have Mule publish its own data to external systems.
-The Runtime Manager Agent has many features, including:
+Outside the Runtime Manager, you can use the Runtime Manager agent to monitor and control Mule instances by calling Runtime Manager agent APIs from external systems, and/or have Mule publish its own data to external systems.
+The Runtime Manager agent has many features, including:

 Controlling applications, domains and services:

 List, deploy, undeploy or redeploy domains.

 List, deploy, undeploy, get status of, start or stop applications.

 The Runtime Manager agent supports two communication protocols: REST and WebSockets.